delphidabbler/ddab-lib-docs/Docs/IOUtils/API/TPJPipe.md

 This class provides a wrapper round a Windows un-named pipe.

 Pipes can be created with the desired security attributes.
-Pipes can also have inheritable handles to make them suitable for passing to child processes^†^.
+Pipes can also have inheritable handles to make them suitable for passing to child processes [†](#note).

 _TPJPipe_ provides methods to check the number of bytes in a readable pipe, read bytes from a pipe into either a buffer or a stream and write bytes to a pipe from buffers and streams.

+### Note

-> † Inheritable handles have a particular use in the [Console Application Runner Classes](../../ConsoleApp/API.md) for piping the output or input of console applications to and from the host application.
+† Inheritable handles have a particular use in the [Console Application Runner Classes](../../ConsoleApp/API.md) for piping the output or input of console applications to and from the host application.

 ### Methods